-- Establish sensible incentive schemes to encourage key employees to remain with the business.
+- Establish sensible incentive schemes to encourage employee retention.

-- Reduce dependence on a few large customers or a single source of supply.
+- Reduce dependence on a few large customers or a single supplier.

 - Tie up any loose ends.
 If your tenancy agreement is due to expire soon, make sure the landlord will agree a new one, preferably in writing.

 There are many ways to make a business shine, so it is always worth discussing with